bond005/impartial_text_cls/README.md

 Breaking Changes
 -----

+**Breaking changes in version 0.0.3**
+- a hidden layer has been added (but its size can be zero, and in this case structure of neural network come same as previous version).

 **Breaking changes in version 0.0.2**
 - logging become more pretty: particulary, full class names may be printed instead of class indices in the training process (if you specify `y` as sequence of text labels).